-- To maintain your shade for as long as possible, avoid colorants (dark food and drinks, tobacco), use a whitening toothpaste and have regular cleanings.
-You may need to use home whitening trays few times a month to maintain your shade.
+- To maintain your shade for as long as possible, avoid colorants (dark food and drinks, tobacco), use whitening toothpaste, and get regular cleanings done by your dentist.
+You may need to use home whitening trays a few times a month to maintain your shade.

-- The best way to maintain your white teeth after in-office whitening will be to utilize a take home teeth whitening kit
+- The best way to maintain your white teeth after in-office whitening will be to utilize a take-home teeth whitening kit.